restic/restic/doc/077_troubleshooting.rst

 If you realize that a specific file is broken in your repository and you have this file, any run of `backup` which includes that file will be able to heal the situation.

-Note that `backup` relies on a correct index state, so make sure your index is fine or run `rebuild-index` before running `backup`.
+Note that `backup` relies on a correct index state, so make sure your index is fine or run `repair index` before running `backup`.

 6. Unreferenced tree -> `recover`